AdobeDocs/analytics-platform.en/help/report-builder/select-data-view.md

    ![Cell icon](/help/report-builder/assets/select-data-view.png)

-1. Click Apply.
+1. Click **Apply**.

-   When you create your data block, you can refresh the data using a different data view from the cell.
+   When you finish your data block, you can refresh your data block using a different data view from the selected cell.

    **Change the data view from the cell**